-This comment was shared by Assoc.
-Prof. Dr. Hoang Manh Nguyen, Director of Vietnam Green Urban Research and Development Institute, at the Green Cafe talk with the theme of Green School in the morning of June 12.
+This comment was shared by Prof. Dr. Hoang Manh Nguyen, Director of Vietnam Green Urban Research and Development Institute, at the Green Cafe talk with the theme of Green School in the morning of June 12.

-According to Mr. Nguyen, green construction helps minimize the negative impact of the construction environment on people and the environment by selecting the location, area of use, construction materials, construction process.
+According to Mr. Nguyen, green construction helps minimizing the negative impact of the construction environment on people and the environment by selecting the location, area of use, construction materials, construction process.
 These projects are highly effective in using energy and materials, minimizing adverse impacts on the environment, making use of and saving energy and resources such as water and wind and waste and recycling energy.

 Looking at the experiences of other countries, Mr. Nguyen said that green buildings in Vietnam need to be recognized and applied comprehensively on environmental, social, cultural and economic aspects suitable to Vietnamese conditions.
 Accordingly, it is necessary to develop an overall strategy for green products to be deployed across cities, buildings, materials and construction products.
 Green building products are a closed process, minimizing urban and architectural inputs (raw materials), minimizing urban and architectural outputs (pollution, waste, water waste...).
 Use the "origin return" philosophy to make reusing old materials as much as possible.